hirako2000/neu-ui/README.md

 ## Documentation

-The documentation is in the works
+The documentation is in the works still, but head over to the demo to acces it.

 ## File Structure